mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 Your forehead is free of surface capillaries and muscles leaving it white or a golden yellow.
 Along the hairline you'll notice a darker tone that I like to use as a way of blending hair follicles into the scalp.
 But I'm getting ahead of myself, more on painting hair in a future guide.

-{% figure caption:"Golden yellows and oranges are frequently used to glaze the forehead." class:"half" %}
+{% figure caption:"Golden yellows and oranges are frequently used to glaze the forehead." class:"gallery-2-col" %}
 [![Colors used to paint a forehead](/assets/images/paper-53-face-forehead-glaze-1.jpg)](/assets/images/paper-53-face-forehead-glaze-1-lg.jpg) [![Applying more glazes to the forehead](/assets/images/paper-53-face-forehead-glaze-2.jpg)](/assets/images/paper-53-face-forehead-glaze-2-lg.jpg)
 {% endfigure %}